mjgs/mjgs.github.io/_posts/2021/2021-01-12-cloud-native-web-application-development.md

 Here’s the general approach I'm going to take in this blog post:

-The Cloud Native trend

 {:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
+- The Cloud Native trend
   - History
   - Benefits
   - Challenges
-{: refdef}

-Alternatives
+- Alternatives

-{:refdef: style="list-style-type:disc; margin-bottom: 14px;"}
   - Infrastructure
   - Software Architectures
+- Wrapping up
 {: refdef}

-Wrapping up

 Hopefully by the end you’ll have a better sense of where this trend is heading and thus a better idea of what the future of web applications could look like.